ProfessionalsMaria Helen Keane

 - Amochaev, et al. v.
 Citigroup Global Markets Inc., No. C 05-1298 (N.D.
 Cal.) (putative class action alleging gender discrimination)

 - Gutierrez, et al. v.
 Johnson & Johnson, Civil Action No. 01-5302 (D.N.J.) (putative class action alleging racial and ethnic discrimination)

-Ms. Keane is a member of the Association of the Bar of the City of New York, where in past years, she served as the Chair of the Committee on Public Service and Education, and as a member of the Committee on Federal Legislation, the Committee on Professional Responsibility and the Special Committee on Women in the Profession.
+Ms. Keane serves as the Legal Representative of Future Claimants of the Manville Trust and is the Chair of the Board of Trustees for the New York City Montessori Charter School.
+She is also a member of the Association of the Bar of the City of New York, where in past years, she served as the Chair of the Committee on Public Service and Education, and as a member of the Committee on Federal Legislation, the Committee on Professional Responsibility and the Special Committee on Women in the Profession.

 Ms. Keane was an associate editor of the Fordham Law Review.